pf-data-projects/pf_polling_analyser/README.md

 # Polling Analysis

-This is the alpha release of a cloud-based application to allow Public First to generate polling tables.
-Please be aware that this version does not yet have all the features that a full release will have and bugs are to be expected.
+This is the v1.0 release of a cloud-based application to allow Public First to generate polling tables.

 ## User Manual